 focus is on hand-picking rare batches of wood from all

 corners of the agarwood producing world and then

-meticulously distilling them for their precious oil.
+meticulously distilling them at our factory in Malaysia for their precious oils.

 This is your opportunity to collect a rare relic of history.